by Peter Holleran

 when they are world-weary.
 For they are ancient souls of many births and their Methusalean propensities

 will find fit neighbour in those aged heights.
 And then they will sit upon the craggy stones and gaze up at

 the peaks' defiant heads and suck in peace as a bee sucks the pollen from a flower." - Paul Brunton

 "Mountain pilgrimages on sacred peaks are the best of practices." - 8th century Buddhist text

 Mt.
 Tamalpais (2571') in Marin County, California, from certain vantage points has always impressed me as the mirror-image, physically and geographically, as well as spiritual counterpart of the sacred mountain Arunachala (2668') in southern India, whose clockwise circumambulation or giri pradakshina was highly praised by the sage Ramana Maharshi.
 Stones from Arunachala have actually been placed on Mt.
 Tam.
-Ramana and sages before him claimed that merely walking around Arunachala, the embodiment of Siva, or Consciousness Itself, was highly efficacious for Self-Realization.
+Ramana and sages before him claimed that merely walking around Arunachala, the embodiment of Siva, was highly efficacious for Self-Realization.
 In fact he used to say that the benefits which can be gained by meditation and various other forms of mind-control only after great struggle and effort, will be effortlessly gained by those who go round the hill.
 No doubt this can also be attributed to the influence of the many saints and sages who lived there, and were even said to live inside the mountain.